Jane Doe (character)

 Jane Doe is a character appearing in American comic books published by DC Comics.
 She first appeared in Arkham Asylum: Living Hell #1 and was created by Dan Slott and Ryan Sook.

-Sarah Pidgeon portrayed a variation of the character in the final season of Gotham.
+Doe has also appeared in other DC media, such as the fifth season of Gotham, portrayed by Sarah Pidgeon, and Gotham Knights, portrayed by Lindy Booth.

 Fictional character biography

 Jane Doe is introduced as a serial killer who observes her targets and then kills them before assuming their identity.
 She first appears disguised as Arkham Asylum therapist Dr. Anne Carver.
-When she was about to kill her latest patient, Warren White, Batman showed up and exposed Jane Doe's identity while White found the real Dr. Carver's body.
+When she was about to kill her latest patient Warren White, Batman showed up and exposed Doe's identity while White found the real Dr. Carver's body.
 Guards arrived to contain the situation, but Batman told them to stay back while he spoke to Jane.
 Jane stated that she wanted to look into the madness of Arkham Asylum by posing as Dr. Carver, and that by compiling her own psychological profile, she has realized that her desire to steal other people's identities is driven by a need to fill an "emptiness" within her.
 Jane breaks down as the guards take her back to her cell.
-As the notes taken by Jane Doe as Dr. Carver in the last two months are thrown out, Aaron Cash confronts Jane about what happened to her.
+As the notes taken by Doe as Dr. Carver in the last two months are thrown out, Aaron Cash confronts Jane about what happened to her.
 Aware that Cash had feelings for the doctor, Jane comments that she knew Dr. Carver was disgusted by Cash losing his hand to Killer Croc and that she could never love him.
-Jane Doe later assumes the identity of an Arkham security guard named Wrigley and escorts Doodlebug to his cell, leaving the door ajar on purpose.
-Still posing as Wrigley, Jane Doe kidnaps White during a prison riot.
+Doe later assumes the identity of an Arkham security guard named Wrigley and escorts Doodlebug to his cell, leaving the door ajar on purpose.
+Still posing as Wrigley, Doe kidnaps White during a prison riot.